burakkgunduzz/rn_messaging_app/README.md

 ### Step 1: Provide a .env file with valid credentials

-First, you need to create/add a **.env** file which contains all the necessary _credentials_ for Firebase.
+First, you need to create a **.env** file which contains all the necessary _credentials_ for Firebase.
 This file should be existed at the _root_ of the project.

-I will be providing these credentials at the email that I sent.
-That is all you need to do for this step.

 ```js
 API_KEY=